 GPS equipment may be used as a component of the information required by the Station Location (SLOC) request process for creating the certified positional data that will ultimately be entered into SWQMIS database.
-Positional data obtained by CRP grantees using a GPS will follow the TCEQ's OPP
+Positional data obtained by CRP grantees using a GPS will follow the TCEQ's OPP 8.11 and 8.12 policy regarding the collection and management of positional data.
+Positional data may be acquired with a GPS and verified with photo interpolation using a certified source, such as Google Earth or Google Maps.
+The verified coordinates and map interface can then be used to develop a new SLOC.

-8.11 and 8.12 policy regarding the collection and management of positional data.
-All positional data entered into SWQMIS will be collected by a GPS certified individual with an agency approved GPS device to ensure that the agency receives reliable and accurate positional data.
-Certification can be obtained in any of three ways: completing a TCEQ training class, completing a suitable training class offered by an outside vendor, or by providing documentation of sufficient GPS expertise and experience.
-Contractors must agree to adhere to relevant TCEQ policies when entering GPS-collected data.
 In lieu of entering certified GPS coordinates, positional data may be acquired with a GPS and verified with photo interpolation using a certified source, such as Google Earth or Google Maps.
 The verified coordinates and map interface can then be used to develop a new SLOC.